• Home

 A whole roasted cauliflower, if you haven’t tried it, is a pure delight.
 It will take a little more time than roasting florets but it makes an unbeatable visual impression, and is almost absurdly easy to make.

-For a little extra drama, I like to dress it and carve it at the table, then pass around more tahini sauce for drizzling.
-This is an exquisite side dish for anything roasted, but it also makes a gorgeous vegetarian main course.
+For a little extra drama, I like to dress it and carve it at the table, then pass around more of the lemon tahini sauce for drizzling.
+This is an exquisite low carb side dish for anything roasted, but it also makes a gorgeous vegetarian main course.
 No matter how you serve it, this is an easy and delicious way to turn the humble cauliflower into something luscious and delectable.

 Table of Contents[Hide]